ghas-bootcamp/ghas-bootcamp/exercises/lab 3 - code-scanning.md

     ```
 2. Is the vulnerability detected in your PR?

-3. You can also configure the check failures for Code Scanning.
-Go into the `Security & Analysis` settings and modify the Check Failures.
+3. You can also configure the check failures for code scanning.
+Go into the `Code security and analysis` settings and modify the Check Failures.
 Set it to `Only critical/ Only errors` and see how that affects the code scanning status check for subsequent PR checks.
 In the next steps, you will be enabling additional query suites that have other severity types.

 #### _Stretch Exercise 1: Fixing false positive results_